fmarino-ipzs/eid-it-wallet-docs/docs/en/functionalities.rst

      - Actor in charge
    * - The User does not hold the required Attributes contained in one or more Electronic Attestations within their Wallet Instance to access a specific service
      - Wallet Provider
-   * - The Wallet Provider's services or the Relying Party’s services are unresponsive (e.g. technical errors or lack of connection)
+   * - The Wallet Provider's services or the Relying Party's services are unresponsive (e.g. technical errors or lack of connection)
      - Wallet Provider, Relying Party

 Management of Electronic Attestations Errors